LSSTDESC/firecrown/README.md

 conda install cosmosis-standalone
 ```

-You may need to specify compilers on install, if your default compilers are not new enough
+You may need to specify compilers when using the pip install, if your default compilers
-to support cosmosis, for example, to use non-default GCCs:
+are not new enough to support cosmosis, for example, to use non-default GCCs:

 ```bash
 FC=gfortran CC=gcc-9 CXX=g++-9 pip install cosmosis-standalone